jeffreyeast/SimpleStateMachineEditor/ReadMe.md

 ### Display Layers
 Complex state machines can be difficult to view in the designer.
 Too many states, too many event types and too many transitions.
-Consider the sample Lexical Analyer's default designer view:
+Consider the sample Lexical Analyer's initial designer view:

 ![Image of Lexical Analyzer designer](https://github.com/jeffreyeast/SimpleStateMachineEditor/blob/master/SimpleStateMachineEditor/Images/LexicalAnalyzerDefaultLayer.png)

 It is hard to distinguish exactly what is going on.
-But the portion of the state machine dedicated to a particular lexeme type is easy to follow.
+But the portion of the state machine dedicated to a particular lexeme type is easier to follow.
 Here is a view of the states involved in scanning string tokens:

 ![Image of Lexical Analyzer designer](https://github.com/jeffreyeast/SimpleStateMachineEditor/blob/master/SimpleStateMachineEditor/Images/LexicalAnalyzerStringLayer.png)